Skip to content

 Katie Taylor

 Katie Taylor is a professional boxer from Bray, County Wicklow.
-She is the lightweight undisputed World Champion having won the WBA, IBF WBO and WBC titles in the division.
-She made history by becoming one of only seven boxers (male or female) in history two hold all 4 belts at the same time.
+She is the lightweight undisputed World Champion, having won the division’s WBA, IBF, WBO, and WBC titles.
+She made history by becoming one of only seven boxers (male or female) to hold all four belts simultaneously.

 In her amateur boxing career, Katie won five consecutive gold medals at the Women’s World Championships, 6 times at the European Championships and 5 times at the European Union Championships.

-What many people do not know about Katie Taylor is that she was once an international footballer for the Republic of Ireland, making 11 appearances and scoring two goals.
+Many people do not know that Katie Taylor was once an international footballer for the Republic of Ireland, making 11 appearances and scoring two goals.

 She also received an Honorary degree from Dublin City University in 2013.